sdcnku/micropython/docs/openmvcam/tutorial/openmvide_overview.rst

 features makes the histogram display super useful for determining the correct Grayscale and LAB color channel settings you need to use in your scripts for ``image.find_blobs`` and ``image.binary``.

+Finally, the image resolution and ROI (x, y, w, h) of the bounding box you select on the image are displayed above the histogram graphs.

 Serial Terminal
 ---------------